mmachel/Basics/README.md

 ![Programming](Media/programming.jpg)<!-- style="width: 100%" -->

 {{6}}
-_I hope it's going to be really funny to learn programming and understand why all machines are result of programming and mathematics._
+_I hope it's going to be really fun to learn programming and understand why all machines are result of programming and mathematics._
  @author

 ##Basic Concepts